-- (a) Non-income producing - (b) Security exempt from registration under Rule 144A of the Securities Act of 1933.
-These securities may be resold in transactions exempt from registration, normally to qualified institutional buyers.
-At the end of the period, the value of these securities amounted to \$112,882 or 0.1% of net assets. - (c) Security or a portion of the security is on loan at period end. - (d) Affiliated fund that is generally available only to investment companies and other accounts managed by Fidelity Investments.
+- (a) Security or a portion of the security is on loan at period end. - (b) Non-income producing - (c) Affiliated fund that is generally available only to investment companies and other accounts managed by Fidelity Investments.
 The rate quoted is the annualized seven-day yield of the fund at period end.
 A complete unaudited listing of the fund's holdings as of its most recent quarter end is available upon request.
-In addition, each Fidelity Central Fund's financial statements, which are not covered by the Fund's Report of Independent Registered Public Accounting Firm, are available on the SEC's website or upon request. - (e) Investment made with cash collateral received from securities on loan.
+In addition, each Fidelity Central Fund's financial statements, which are not covered by the Fund's Report of Independent Registered Public Accounting Firm, are available on the SEC's website or upon request. - (d) Investment made with cash collateral received from securities on loan.